laboon/CS1632_Summer2017/deliverables/2/deliverable2.md

 ## Grading
 I remind you that grammar and good code count as well as functionality.
 By good code, I mean -

+Variables and methods are well-named and explanatory.

+All methods are commented with JavaDoc.

 No commented-out code unless there's an EXPLICIT reason, e.g.
 ```java